Columbus OVI / DUI Lawyer

 - Informational Resources for OVI in Ohio

-The legal limit in Ohio is the maximum amount of alcohol or controlled substance detectable in the blood, breath or urine before a person is charged with an offense for being under the influence of alcohol or controlled substances.
-Depending on the circumstances, Ohio courts may refer to this drinking and driving offense as an DUI, OVI, OMVI, or DWI.
-These are all drunk driving acronyms prosecutors use to identify an offense and they have slight differences.
+The legal limit in Ohio is the maximum amount of alcohol or controlled substance detectable in the blood, breath, or urine before a person is charged with an offense for being under the influence of alcohol or controlled substances.
+Depending on the circumstances, Ohio courts may refer to this drinking and driving offense as a DUI, OVI, OMVI, or DWI.
+These are all drunk driving acronyms that prosecutors use to identify an intoxicated driving offense and they have slight differences.

 Ohio’s limit is .08% per unit volume of alcohol in the offender’s whole blood.
 This limit can also be measured as .08 of one gram (or 80 milligrams) of alcohol per 210 liters of the person’s breath, or .11 of one gram (or 110 milligrams) of alcohol per 100 milliliters of the driver’s urine.
 If you are pulled over and your BAC is .08% or higher, you can be charged with operating a vehicle under the influence of alcohol in Ohio.